MathuxNY-73/hackerrank-problems/Algorithms/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit first solution.
 Got correct
 - [X] Problem solved

+### Fibonacci Numbers
+This is interview preparation challenge from hackerrank.
+The goal is to use recursion in order to find the n<sup>th</sup> Fibonacci number.
+I solved this problem using the C language.
+[Problem link](https://www.hackerrank.com/challenges/ctci-fibonacci-numbers/problem)
+As July 30<sup>th</sup>, 2019:
+- [x] Find a first working solution on the sample input
+- [x] Submit first solution.
+Got correct
+- [x] Problem solved